-This is a structured transdisciplinary postgraduate diploma which is presented by the School of Public Leadership in partnership with the Sustainability Institute and the Centre for Complex Systems in Transition (CST) and the Centre for Renewable and Sustainable Energy Studies (CRSES).
+This is a structured transdisciplinary postgraduate diploma which is presented by the Centre for Sustainability Transitions (CST) in partnership with the Sustainability Institute, the School for Public Leadership (SPL) and the Centre for Renewable and Sustainable Energy Studies (CRSES).

 Any bachelor's or BTech degree or a relevant four-year diploma with a 60% pass mark in one of the following major subjects.
 Relevant work experience will also be considered for admission.